gavinyipeiwang/scala_playground/README.md

-# funproginscala
+# Functional Programming Principles in Scala
-Exercise in scala
+Some exercises